alkampfergit/personal-blog/codewrecks/content/post/old/2009/05/maintain-integrity-in-nhibernate-bidirectional-association.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-As you can see in the setter part I first check if this object has a parent, if yes we need to remove it from the \_Content collection of the parent object (because actually Iâ€™m detatching from it); then if the value is different from null it means that we have a new parent, so the object assign itself to the \_Content collection of the new father to mantain integrity.
+As you can see in the setter part I first check if this object has a parent, if yes we need to remove it from the \_Content collection of the parent object (because actually I'm detatching from it); then if the value is different from null it means that we have a new parent, so the object assign itself to the \_Content collection of the new father to mantain integrity.
 Surely you now need to map this property in directly on the field to avoid problem

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <many-to-one name="parent" access="field" class="StockKeepingUnit"... />{{< / highlight >}}